LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks

 \subsubsection{Packet Delivery Ratio (PDR)}

 For each SF, BW, and duty cycle (10\%, 30\%, 50\%, and 100\%) combination, we recorded the number of chunks successfully delivered ($\alpha$) and calculated the Packet Delivery Ratio ($\lambda$) using Eq. \ref{eqn: pdr_setup_1} where $\beta$ is the total number of packets sent.
-Table~\ref{tab:pdr_math} summarizes the computed PDR for different SF, BW, and duty cycle configurations.
-To achieve 50 successful requests ($\alpha = 50$), the system sent varying total requests ($\beta$).
-The $\beta$ values depended on the SF, BW, and duty cycle configurations.
+Table~\ref{tab:pdr_math} provides the calculated PDRs.
+For 50 successful requests ($\alpha = 50$), the LoRaWeb system sent a varying total number of requests ($\beta$), which depended on the SF, BW, and duty cycle settings.

-The PDR consistently decreased across all configurations as the SF increased.
-This is attributed to the prolonged airtime for packets at higher SFs, resulting in higher channel occupation and contention among the nodes.
-Increased bandwidth resulted in better PDR, but with more significant airtime (such as SF = 12), the impact of bandwidth diminished due to the inherent limitations of LoRa.
-Increased duty cycle improved PDR significantly as the nodes could transmit more frequently within a time frame.
-For example, at SF = 7 and BW = 250$KH_z$, the PDR improved from 53.2\% (10\%) to 59.5\%.4\% (100\%).
-SF = 7 with BW = 500$KH_z$, and 50\% or 100\% duty cycle consistently achieved the highest PDR (71.4\%) and was the optimal configuration in the experiment.
-Duty cycle adjustments provided the most direct improvement in PDR, particularly in lower SF configurations.
+As the SF increased, the PDR decreased consistently for all configurations.
+This is due to high Time on Air (ToA) at higher SFs, which resulted in higher channel occupation and contention among the LoRaWeb nodes.
+Increasing the bandwidth resulted in better PDR, especially for lower SFs.
+For higher SFs such as $SF = 12$, the effect of bandwidth did not result in appreciable results as the ToA increased.
+Furthermore, increasing the duty cycle resulted in higher PDRs as observed with $SF = 7$ and $BW = 250KH_z$, the PDR increased from $\approx 53.2\%$ (10\% duty cycle) to $\approx 59.5\%$ (100\% duty cycle).
+Throughout the experiment, $SF = 7$ and $BW = 500KH_z$, at 50\% or 100\% duty cycle was observed to achieve the highest PDR of $\approx 71.4\%$.